LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/Control History APIs.md

 ### Important Notes

 * In case there are no conversations matching the provided filter, an empty state will be presented with a message (default is "There are no conversations at this time").
 The UI elements of the state can be configured - in order to change the text, change the value of `conversationEmptyState` (iOS) or `lp_history_control_api_empty_state` (Android) parameters.
-In order to change the text color, change `LPConfig → conversationEmptyStateTextColor` (iOS) or
+In order to change the text color, change `LPConfig → conversationEmptyStateTextColor` (iOS).
+Text color cannot currently be changed on Android.

 * When opening the window with closed conversations only , the window will be opened as a view only mode.